Vornado Rlty Tst is Among the Companies in the Office REITs Industry With the Highest Debt to Equity Ratio (VNO, CIO, NRE, CLI, BXP) | Comtex SmarTrend

 Below are the three companies in the Office REITs industry with the highest debt to equity ratios.
 The Debt/Equity ratio measures a company's leverage and a high level often implies that a company has financed much of its growth with debt.

 Vornado Rlty Tst ranks highest with a a debt to equity ratio of 295.6.
-Following is City Office Reit with a a debt to equity ratio of 222.9.
+City Office Reit is next with a a debt to equity ratio of 222.9.
 Northstar Realty ranks third highest with a a debt to equity ratio of 197.4.

 Mack-Cali Realty follows with a a debt to equity ratio of 190.3, and Boston Propertie rounds out the top five with a a debt to equity ratio of 183.0.